jplindstrom/jsonapi-document/README.md

     If true, will introspect the rows relationships and include each of them in the relationships key of the document.

+- `with_attributes` _Bool_

+    If `with_relationships` is true, for each resulting row of a relationship, the attributes of that relation will be included.

+    By default, each relationship will contain a [links object](http://jsonapi.org/format/#document-links).
+    If this option is true, links object will be replaced with attributes.

 - `includes` _ArrayRef_